Login or Register for FREE!

 • "If L is Less, it Lags!"

-• "eLi the iCe man" is a pneumonic to remember that in inductors the voltage (e) leads the current (i) and in capacitors current (i) leads the voltage (e).
+• "eLi the iCe man" is a mnemonic to remember that in inductors the voltage (e) leads the current (i) and in capacitors current (i) leads the voltage (e).
 In this circuit, the capacitor value is larger than the inductor so we know the voltage is lagging the current.

-Last edited by ke8yvp.
+Last edited by nitzke074.
 Register to edit

 Tags: arrl chapter 4 arrl module 4c